Ocean Master: Pre-Crisis

-Orm Curry was Aquaman's fully human half-brother, the son of Tom Curry (Aquaman's father) and a woman named Mary O'Sullivan.
-He grew up under the shadow of his heroic half-brother and resented the fact that he had none of Aquaman's powers, being fully human, and he was already a petty criminal when he was stricken with amnesia and forgot all about his former life, disappearing shortly afterwards.
+Orm Curry was Aquaman's full-human half-brother, the son of Tom Curry (Aquaman's father) and a woman named Mary O'Sullivan.
+He grew up under the shadow of his heroic half-brother and resented the fact that he had none of Aquaman's powers.
+He was already a petty criminal when he was stricken with amnesia, forgot his former life, and disappearing.

 Several years later, the self-named Orm Marius reappeared as the Ocean Master, a high-tech pirate who initially attacked ships but quickly moved on to causing natural disasters to hold the world at ransom.
 Aquaman and Aqualad were captured by Ocean Master but managed to escape.
-Aquaman was then unable to fight Ocean Master after having seen behind the Ocean Master's mask and realizing that he was his half-brother Orm, although he did stop his plan.
+Aquaman, having seen behind Ocean Master's mask and realizing that he was his half-brother Orm, was then unable to fight Ocean Master, although he did stop his plan.